Quantum Double Lock-in Amplifier: Abstract

 \section{Abstract}

 Quantum lock-in amplifier aims to extract an alternating signal within strong noise background by using quantum strategy.
-However, as the target signal usually has an unknown initial phase, we can't obtain the complete information of its amplitude, frequency and phase in a single lock-in measurement.
-Here, to overcome this challenge, we give a general protocol for achieving a quantum double lock-in amplifier and illustrate its realization.
-In analog to a classical double lock-in amplifier, our protocol is accomplished via two quantum mixers under orthogonal pulse sequences.
-The two orthogonal pulse sequences act the roles of two orthogonal reference signals in a classical double lock-in amplifier.
+However, as the target signal usually has an unknown initial phase, it is challenging to extract complete information of amplitude, frequency and phase of a signal.
+Here, to overcome this challenge, we give a general protocol for achieving a quantum double lock-in amplifier and discuss its experimental feasibility.
+Our protocol is accomplished via two quantum mixers under orthogonal pulse sequences.
 Combining the output signals, the complete characteristics of the target signal can be obtained.
-As an example, we illustrate the realization of our quantum double lock-in amplifier via a five-level double-$\Lambda$ coherent population trapping system with $^{87}$Rb atoms, in which each $\Lambda$ structure acts as a quantum mixer and the two applied dynamical decoupling sequences take the roles of two orthogonal reference signals.
-Our numerical calculations show that the quantum double lock-in amplifier is robust against experimental imperfections, such as finite pulse length and stochastic noise.
+As an example, we discuss the experimental feasibility of our quantum double lock-in amplifier via a five-level double-$\Lambda$ coherent population trapping system with $^{87}$Rb atoms, in which each $\Lambda$ structure acts as a quantum mixer and the two applied dynamical decoupling sequences take the roles of two orthogonal reference signals.
+Our numerical results show that the quantum double lock-in amplifier is robust against experimental imperfections, such as finite pulse length and stochastic noise.
 Our study opens an avenue for extracting complete characteristics of an alternating signal within strong noise background, which is beneficial for developing practical quantum sensing technologies.

-\section{Introduction}
+\textbf{INTRODUCTION}